KariHab/HackerNews_content/README.md

 # Hacker News Content

-Using the API from https://github.com/HackerNews/API

-This is a project in progress
+Using the API from https://github.com/HackerNews/API This is a work in progress

 --------------------------------

 # What it does